 Dr. Michaela Greiler

 For over 10 years, I help software teams build high-quality software in an efficient and effective way.
-I love helping teams unlock their full potential in workshops and private sessions.
+My mission is to lead teams to unlock their full potential in company workshops and during team coaching sessions.

 I also run a weekly newsletter that more than 2500 people enjoy.
 In this newsletter, I share my thoughts on relevant software engineering topics and help you stay up-to-date.

 I’m also the host of the software engineering unlocked podcast.
 Here, I interview experienced developers, product managers and CTOs about how they build software.

 Research and Development at Microsoft